chimplie/the-love-geometry/php/README.md

 - [ ] Keep the possibility for the pure (unchecked) run of the parser.
 - [ ] Propagate errors to the client.
 - [ ] Document your decisions.
-- [ ] Add or update the code in the Jupyter notebook to test your solution or update the web UI.
+- [ ] Update your web UI whenever necessary.

 Step 4.
 Circles of Affection (optional)
 ---------------------------------------